 - Create a small group to meet regularly, like The Inklings.
 I was in one called the Life Balance Group and another called Wisdom Circle.
 We met once a month, making time to each check in at a deeper level with what was happening in our lives.
 We kept the conversation in a generative listening mode, reflecting back the one another’s strengths.
 Including a potluck with good food adds another fulfilling element to this.

 - Start a peer learning group on some aspect of your work or life that you’d like to deepen or expand.
 Meet monthly to exchange ideas and challenges.
 Or start an Affinity Group: for example, a white person concerned about racism can create an Affinity Group to explore white privilege and structural racism.
+United to End Racism has a tool kit.
 Study circles are also a great process.
 The Northwest Earth Institute, with its courses on Choices for Sustainable Living or Voluntary Simplicity, was a big influence on my life.

 - When you meet someone new in your work or community, take the initiative to meet up for coffee or lunch.
 Even with distance, one can use Skype video or phone to have great conversations.
 Last year I began a regular series of phone calls with someone a mutual friend introduced me to, who lives 1,500 miles from me.
 We have had some deep, wide-ranging conversations and learning together.
 We engaged in these calls for several months before we ever met in person.